cpp-como-usar-nullptr

 What is nullptr and how to use it in C++

 Before C++11, we had to use NULL or 0.
-But this led to ambiguity errors, especially when working with overloaded functions and templates.
+But this caused ambiguity errors, especially when working with overloaded functions and templates.

-Additionally, it improves readability and helps prevent difficult-to-detect errors related to memory management.
+It also improves readability and helps prevent errors that are difficult to detect related to memory management.

 It is recommended to use nullptr whenever possible instead of NULL or 0 to represent null pointers.

-To declare a null pointer in C++11 and later versions, we simply initialize it to nullptr.
-This ensures that the pointer does not have a valid address assigned.
+To declare a null pointer in C++11 and later, we simply initialize it to nullptr.
+This ensures the pointer does not have a valid address assigned.

 #include <iostream>